-Mode Description P Programmed auto (\$\mu\$ 42) Recommended for snapshots and in other situations in which there is little time to adjust camera settings.
+Mode Description Description P Programmed auto there is I Recommended for snapshots and in other situations in which there is little time to adjust camera settings.
 Camera sets shutter speed and aperture for optimal exposure.
 Shutter-priority auto Use to freeze or blur motion.
-User chooses shutter specific (\$\sup\$ 42) Use to freeze or blur motion.
-User chooses shutter specific selects aperture for best results.
-Use to freeze or blur motion.
-User chooses shutter speed; camera selects aperture for best results.
-A Aperture-priority auto (\$\square\$ 42) Use to blur background or bring both foreground and background into focus.
+User chooses selects aperture for best results. · · A Aperture-priority auto (\$\square\$ 42) Use to blur background or bring both foreground and background into focus.
 User chooses aperture; camera selects shutter speed for best results.
 M Manual (🕮 42) User controls both shutter speed and aperture.
 Set shutter speed to "Bulb" or "Time" for long time-exposures.